THE SACRAMENT OF HOLY MATRIMONY AT ST. ARCHANGEL MICHAEL ORTHODOX CHURCH - HIBBING, MN

 You are asked promptly to schedule a meeting with the Parish Priest, Fr.
-Vladimir, pertaining to your wedding, including setting the date of the wedding before scheduling the hall for your reception, since the wedding may not be celebrated during the fasting periods and Major Church Feasts.
+Dean, pertaining to your wedding, including setting the date of the wedding before scheduling the hall for your reception, since the wedding may not be celebrated during the fasting periods and Major Church Feasts.
 Please feel free to ask Father any questions you may regarding your marriage here at Saint Archangel Michael.

 Preparation for the Marriage: Premarital Counseling

 At the premarital counseling, done at least a month before the wedding, the priest prepares the couple for the Orthodox marriage.
 He first needs to confirm that the couple is baptized "in the name of the Father and the Son and the Holy Spirit"; that they are not in close blood or spiritual relation, and that they are both of free marital status.
 Then, he will discuss the sacramental nature of the marriage bond, the Christian understanding of marriage as it is expressed in the Scriptures and the marriage service itself.
 In addition, he will ask the couple to provide all necessary documentaion that may be required.
 This preparation for the marriage usually includes 2 to 3 sessions.